 - Magnets – I look for the strongest little ones I can find.

 Putting it all together

 Once you gather all of your supplies, just follow these simple steps and you have yourself an inexpensive souvenir (and quality time with your kids, if they want to help 🙂 ).

 - Open your maps and decide which attractions you want to use.
 We chose ones that meant the most to us—rides we went on, Resort we stayed at, restaurants we ate at, etc…

 - I used my squeeze punch to cut out the attractions.
 If you don’t have one, you can use one of the fillers to trace a circle and cut it out with scissors.

 - Put a dab of glue on the back of the magnet and attach to the vase filler.
-We waited an hour and then put them on our fridge.

 All in all, it only took us about 1 1/2 hrs to make a whole bunch of magnets.
-Most of the time was waiting for either the Mod Podge or the Super Glue to dry.
+Most of that time was waiting for either the Mod Podge or the Super Glue to dry.